truongNgn/Detect_Toxic_Cmt_VN/README.md

 This project provides a model that detects toxic comments on social media platforms, specifically designed for the Vietnamese language.

 📌 Overview
 This model is based on the work of Nhattan040102 (2023), which uses PhoBERT-CNN to detect hate speech and offensive comments in Vietnamese.
-I have implemented this model as a server API, which can detect toxic comments posted in real-time on social media.
+I have implemented this model as a server API, which can detect toxic comments posted in real-time on social media.<br>
+This is his github repository model : "https://github.com/nhattan040102/Vietnamese-Hate-and-Offensive-Detection-using-PhoBERT-CNN-and-Social-Media-Streaming-Data"

 The server is hosted using Ngrok for a static domain and is accessible for testing.

 🔧 Requirements
 Before using this project, please ensure the following:

-Python 3.x
+Python 3.10

 Required Python libraries listed in requirements.txt